 - Social Media: A great place to promote your content, interact with customers and demonstrate thought leadership

 - CRO: The tuning of the dials to increase the performance of all your online assets

 - PPC and Paid Ads: Pay to play is pretty standard these days.
 This is your opportunity to hyper-target specific audiences or customer profiles with your content

 - Reporting /Tracking: Everything is tracked so you can see how each asset is performing, and know what needs a tuned up or optimization help

 Once your digital marketing infrastructure is set up, you'll layer content, and analytics on top of it.
 You'll test and recalibrate based on those analytics, and make data-driven decisions about where to invest and what to abandon, what's working, and what's not.

 You'll combine your owned media tactics (like your own company blog) with paid and earned media tactics (such as a guest blog on an industry site) with your outbound activities (like print media and events) to create a complete marketing program.
 The best part of digital marketing is that it's measurable.
 So you'll always know your marketing ROI and be able to budget in a more proactive way.

 Digitizing and automating your marketing efforts will improve your efficiency with lead generation and lead nurturing.
 It will help align your marketing and sales teams, and keep your funnel full.
 And it's an easy on-ramp into some of the concepts of Industry 4.0, as well as a great place to make an immediate impact on your business.
-We're currently helping many Michigan manufacturers understand how marketing fits into their Industry 4.0 landscape -- let us know if you need help!
+We're industrial marketers that are currently helping many Michigan manufacturers understand how industrial marketing fits into their Industry 4.0 landscape -- let us know if you need help!